saidfuad/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a readme file for a full stack developer
+This is a shell readme